-Most of our plants are pot grown.
+Most of our plants are pot grown, typically in 9 cm (3.5 ") pots, for growing on to maturity.
 We normally send them in their pots to protect the root balls.
 We only send plants bare-rooted if they are field grown or where the removal of the pot and excess compost is necessary to save weight or space in the packing box.

 Bare rooted plants

 You may receive your plants bare rooted where they have either been field grown or we have removed the pots and excess compost to save weight and space.
 Typically these would be hardy plants which have been lifted in the Spring or Autumn.
 Larger clumps should ideally be planted straight away if the ground is moist and not frozen.
 If you cannot do this, keep them in a cool shady place, ensuring the roots are kept moist but not sitting in water.
 Either wrap the root balls in damp newspaper or temporarily heel them in to a patch of ground and water in.
 Smaller clumps will benefit from being potted on first and grown on in a sheltered location until they can be planted out.